Low-is/EMR_ETL_pipeline/README.md

 ```

-Add Java to PATH environment so Java commands can executed from any terminal
+Add Java to PATH environment so Java commands can be executed from any terminal
 Note: Make sure there are no spaces in the path to where Java is located as that may cause potential errors.
 Can either directly rename folders where java lives or create a symlink.
 ```
 # Symlink in Git Bash or WSL: